Diesel542/FutoDama/replit.md

 ## Overview

-FUTODAMA is a full-stack application that extracts and normalizes both job descriptions and resumes into structured data using AI.
-The system processes uploaded documents (PDF, DOCX) or plain text input, extracts relevant information using OpenAI's API, and presents it in a standardized format.
-The application features a configurable "codex" system that defines extraction schemas and normalization rules, making it adaptable for different document formats and requirements.
+FUTODAMA is a full-stack application designed to extract and normalize information from job descriptions and resumes into structured data using AI.
+It processes documents (PDF, DOCX) or plain text, leveraging OpenAI's API and a configurable "codex" system for defining extraction schemas and normalization rules.
+The application aims to standardize recruitment data, featuring capabilities like job description and resume processing, a split-view interface with a canvas-based PDF viewer, real-time processing logs, and a profile browsing system.
+The project's ambition is to streamline the hiring process by providing precise, AI-extracted data.

-**Key Features** (October 2025):
-- **Job Description Processing**: Extract job requirements, project details, skills, and contact information
-- **Resume Processing**: Extract personal info, work experience, education, portfolio, skills, certifications, and reviews
-- **Split-View Interface**: Canvas-based PDF viewer alongside tabbed AI-extracted information with centralized view mode controls
-- **Real-time Processing Logs**: WebSocket-based live updates during extraction
-- **Profiles Browsing**: Grid-based browsing of stored candidate profiles with pagination, modal overlay for full profile view, and split view support
-- **Five Navigation Tabs**:
-  - Job Description Upload: Upload and process single job descriptions
-  - Resume Upload: Upload and process single resumes
-  - Batch Processing: Upload and process multiple documents at once
-  - Job Descriptions: Browse and manage stored job descriptions (placeholder - coming soon)
-  - Profiles: Browse and manage stored candidate profiles with pagination

 ## User Preferences